- Title: Sleeping Beauty

 Add to this some good music, some of Disney’s most memorable moments (Aurora’s dance with the animals in the woods, Maleficent’s transformation into the dragon), and one of Disney’s most memorable villains (voiced by Eleanor Audley, who also did the Evil Stepmother in Cinderella) and you’ve got all the makings for a very good film.

-This is a terrific two-disc set with a lavishly restored copy of the film and filled to the brim with extras for both adults and kids.
+The 2008 Platinum 50th Anniversary is a terrific two-disc set with a lavishly restored copy of the film and filled to the brim with extras (deleted and alternate scenes, music videos, trivia, sing-a-longs, and featurettes on the creation of the film, its art and style, and the lasting legacy of the character and film) for both adults and kids.
 Although the movie itself is a bit short (75 minutes) there’s plenty of extras here to keep you busy.
 Unless you’ve got something against fairy tales this one’s a must to add to your DVD collection.